 - A. The following items shall be submitted for materials provided by the Contractor: - 1.
 Manufacturer's certification that materials furnished is in compliance with the applicable requirements of the referenced standards and this Specification. - 2.
 Drawings and manufacturer's data showing details of the pipe and fittings to comply with this Specification. - 3.
 Class of pipe and fittings. - 4.
-Restrained joint details for Engineer's approval. - B. Provide dimensional drawings, fabrication details, functional description, and properly identified catalog data on pipe and equipment to prove complete compliance with Contract Documents.
+Restrained joint details for Engineer's approval. - 5.
+List of at least ten projects similar to this Project.
+Include project name, scope, duration of Project, and references with phone numbers. - B. Provide dimensional drawings, fabrication details, functional description, and properly identified catalog data on pipe and equipment to prove complete compliance with Contract Documents.

 - A. Water main shall be measured in linear feet, along centerline of the pipe. - B. Install regular joint pipe items by open trench.
 Include costs for material, equipment, and labor for Work included in this Section. - C. Install lock joint pipe items by horizontal directional drilling.
-Include costs for material, equipment, and labor for Work included in this Section.
+Include costs for material, equipment, and labor for work included in this Section.